AlexMili/torch-dataframe/doc/main.md

 <a name="Dataframe.upgrade_frame">
 ### Dataframe.upgrade_frame(self)

-Upgrades an dataframe using the old batch loading framework to the new framework by instantiating the subsets argument, copying the indexes and setting the samplers to either:
+Upgrades a dataframe using the old batch loading framework to the new framework by instantiating the subsets argument, copying the indexes and setting the samplers to either:
-- linear for test/validate or shuffle = false
+_ linear for test/validate or shuffle = false
-- permutation if shuffle = true and none of above names
+_ permutation if shuffle = true and none of above names

 ```
 ({